- 1 Introduction

 As you begin to plan your online course keep in mind your goal is not to put your existing course online.
 Many face-to-face course formats do not work online.
 The classic example of this is the lecture class.

 Example: The face-to-face version consists of a 3-hour lecture once per week, three papers, a midterm, and a final exam.
-Lectures are NOT interactive and interaction between students and the faculty member are minimal at best.
-Often the mindset is there is “a lot of content to cover” in the course and the teacher focuses in making sure all that information is conveyed.
+Often the instructors mindset is, “Covering content” and the focus is the delivery of information without context.

-It is quite easy to put this exact course online.
-Simply videotape each lecture, put the video on the web, have students submit papers via e-mail and take their exams online.
-What you end up with is a poorly designed online course where the faculty members role in the learning process is often questionable.
+It is super easy to put a lecture based course online.
+Simply videotape each lecture, put the video on the web, have students submit papers via e-mail and take exams that automatically graded online.
+Your course will be easy breezy work.
+However, what you end up with is a poorly designed online course where your role in the learning process is questionable.

 Moving content online is NOT about transferring content – it is about transforming content.